A family of three standing on a gravel path near a river with a waterfall, surrounded by green trees and rocky cliffs, on a cloudy day.

 Each week of this 12 week parent-centric journey is complete with:

-• 1 hour 1:1 live coaching call
+• Weekly 1 hour live coaching calls with Carolyn

 You will learn from leaders in neuroscience, child development, Non-Violent Communication, and attachment science.

-Great News!
-If your child has Autism Funding in BC, this program may be covered!
 You may use your Autism Funding under “Parent Training” (which is up to 20 percent of your total Autism Funding.)

 Book your discovery call first to get started!